You are currently viewing Hungrel Dzong, a Sacred Site where word “Hung,” of the Buddhist Mantra, “Om Ah Hung” can be seen

 How to Reach Hungrel Gyem Lhakhang

-The Hungrel Dzong is located on the other side of the Pa Chhu River from the main road.
-It takes only 15 minutes on foot from the main town of Paro.
-To enter the Hungrel Dzong or the famous Paro Rinpung Dzong, you must cross the traditional wooden cantilever bridge.
-And visit the Hungrel Ney, which descends from the Dzong following the stone-steps route.
+Hungrel Gyem Lhakhang is located on the other side of the Pa Chhu River from the main road of Paro Town.
+It takes only 15 minutes on foot from Paro Town.
+To enter the Hungrel Dzong or Paro Rinpung Dzong, one must cross the traditional wooden cantilever bridge over the Paro River.
+After crossing the bridge, descend from the Dzong following the stone-steps route to reach Hungrel Gyem Lhakhang.

 Historical Significance of Hungrel Dzong

-According to popular legend, the site was visited by Guru Rimpoche in the 8th century.
-He saw the high limestone base that would one day form the foundations of the dzong and dubbed it “Rinpung Drak” (i.e., “cliff of the heap of jewels”), from which the dzong obtained its current name.
+According to legend, the Hungrel was visited by Guru Rimpoche in the 8th century.
+He named it “Rinpung Drak” (i.e., “cliff of the heap of jewels”), from which the dzong got its current name.
 History comes into sharper focus in the 15th century with the arrival of Gyelchog, the eldest son of Damtrul Loden Gyalpo, Phajo Drugom Zhigpo’s fourth straight ancestor.

 He settled in Paro Tshongdu crematorium after his brother denied him a return to his seat.
 While meditating, a deity living across a river beneath a cliff tried to distract him.
 However, Drung Drung subdued the deity and named him Hungrel Goenpo, the protector of Buddhism.